dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 var orders = context.Orders.Where(o => o.Status == OrderStatus.Pending);
 ```

 ## Limitations

 Here are some limitations of owned entity types.
-Some of these limitations are fundamental to how owned types work, but some others are point-in-time restrictions that we would like to remove in future releases:
+Some of these limitations are fundamental to how owned types work, but some others are restrictions that we may be able to remove in future releases:

+### Shortcomings in previous versions
+- In EF Core 2.0, navigations to owned entity types cannot be declared in derived entity types unless the owned entities are explicitly mapped to a separate table from the owner hierarchy.
+This limitation has been removed in EF Core 2.1.

 ### Current shortcomings
-- Inheritance of owned types is not supported
+- Inheritance hierarchies of owned entity types are not supported
-- Owned types cannot be pointed at by a collection navigation property
+- Owned entity types cannot be pointed at by a collection navigation property (only reference navigations are currently supported)
-- Since they use table splitting by default owned types also have the following restrictions unless explicitly mapped to a different table:
+- Navigations to owned entity types cannot be null unless they are explicitly mapped to a separate table from the owner
-   - They cannot be owned by a derived type
-   - The defining navigation property cannot be set to null (i.e. owned types on the same table are always required)
+- Instances of owned entity types cannot be shared by multiple owners (this is a well-known scenario for value objects that cannot be implemented using owned entity types)

 ### By-design restrictions
 - You cannot create a `DbSet<T>`